-Development proposals should ascertain the alignment of a culverted ordinary watercourse beneath the site and maximise opportunities for the creation of a green corridor through the site.
-This may have potential to link to the Robin's Wood LWS which abuts the site to the east.
-Development proposals should consider potential contamination from the existing Waste Transfer Station.
-The site is underlain by a principal aquifer and it should be ensured that development does not result in pollution of the groundwater resource.
-Within Mineral Safeguarding Area - prior notification required but not considered barrier to development.
+Residential (C3, predominantly family housing).
+Development principles: The site is underlain by a principal aquifer and it should be ensured that development does not result in pollution of the groundwater resource.
+Within Mineral Safeguarding Area prior notification required but not considered barrier to development.
+Address: Beechdale Road Current Use: Employment